 Setting Up Runway Formulas with Live Data

 The core formula divides your current cash balance by your average net monthly burn to calculate runway in months.
-Configure automatic updates as QuickBooks transactions sync so your runway recalculates without manual intervention.
+Because your model updates as QuickBooks transactions sync, your runway recalculates without manual intervention.
+For a deeper walkthrough, see how Parallel approaches runway clarity.

 Build separate calculations for restricted versus unrestricted cash if you have debt covenants or investor-imposed limitations.
 Create a days cash on hand metric by dividing current cash by average daily burn for a more granular view of your immediate financial position.